FindMySchool LogoFindMySchool

 While the school does not publish a specific 'catchment area' map, priority is given to looked-after children, siblings of current students, and then children living closest to the school by straight-line distance.
 Families living in Burnham are virtually guaranteed a place, but those in outlying villages further afield should check their transport priority areas.

-For Year 7 entry in September 2027, applications will open in September 2026 and must be submitted to Essex County Council by the national deadline of 31 October 2026.
+For Year 7 entry in September 2027, applications will open on 12 September 2026 and must be submitted to Essex County Council by the national deadline of 31 October 2026.
 There is no entrance exam.
 Families are strongly advised to attend the open evening, typically held in late September or early October, to get a feel for the school's atmosphere.

 Applications